JiYinshuai/MonoSGC/README.md

 ## Introduction

-This is the PyTorch implementation of the paper Depth Estimation from Surface-Ground Correspondence for Monocular 3D Object Detection
+This is the PyTorch implementation of the paper MonoSGC.

 ## Overview